 You might find a school just beneath the brush in which case you have to go through it to get to them.
 Other times the crappie are hugging the brush and you have to work your jig inside the maze of limbs without hanging up.
 This can be made much easier with a weedless jighead.
 The small wire protruding from the head helps to deflect the wood and keep it from hanging in the thick brush.
 One note you have got to work the weedless crappie jig slowly.
 If you work it too fast without “feeling” the brush, then you will just pull the limbs through the wire and into the hook and when it does this it is really tough to work loose and you will probably have to break it off.
 It takes some practice but just move the weedless crappie jig throughout the thick brush lifting it out and easing it back into it.
 When using a bobber with the weedless jig just lower it gently into every available hole and watch closely.
 If the crappie are deep in the thick brush and refuse to come up or out to eat then the bite, more than likely, will be light so if the bobber goes down any at all lift up and ease out your prize.
 If you are quiet and slowly play the slab up through the thick stuff you can catch a lot of crappie before you run them off so be patient and you can catch several from the thick brush.

-The Slideoff Weedguard: There is a new little gadget out that makes any jig weedless.
+The Slideoff Weedguard: There is a new little gadget out that makes crappie fishing with any jig weedless.
 The slideoff weedguard is a great little guard that slips onto the jig and snaps into place between the hook point and the eye.
-Fishing for crappie in thick brush can be frustrating but with the slideoff weedguard you can be a little more aggressive with your presentation than with the wire weedguard.
+Crappie fishing in thick brush can be frustrating, but with the slideoff weedguard you can be a little more aggressive with your presentation than with the wire weedguard.
 When the crappie bites the slideoff weedguard snaps off exposing the hook point to the crappies mouth.
-These weedguards really come in handy when the crappie are scattered but in thick brush and you have to cover water to catch a few.
+These weedguards really come in handy when the crappie are scattered, but in thick brush and you have to cover water to catch a few.
 The slideoff weedguard allows you to work the thick brush quickly and actually pull your jig through the thick brush instead of working it straight down.
 You can just fish a little faster with this little guard on your jig.
 The slideoff weedguard come in several sizes and can help keep you from hanging up when crappie fishing thick cover.